hreddy11/ytd/README.md

-preview the site is hosted on netlify - https://sharp-mayer-c6ed6d.netlify.app/
+preview the site is hosted on netlify - [Youtube Video Downloader](https://sharp-mayer-c6ed6d.netlify.app/)

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App]

 ## Available Scripts